 When you work in a service profession, you are called to do much more than the duties outlined in your job description.

 The year was 1988.
 The place: a little town named Houma, Louisiana.
-The event, though transformative, would not make the national news or likely even be known by more than a dozen people over the thirty-plus years that followed.
+The event, though transformative, would not make the national news or likely even be known by more than a dozen people over the decades that followed.
 However, for the four adults and three children in that little shotgun house; their lives would be forever changed.

 “My daughter is not taking my sickness well.
 She refuses to speak to me about anything having to do with my pending death.
 I want to make it easier for her and the kids, but she does not see it like I do.
 We all die a little bit each day; the only difference between she and I is that I have the blessing of knowing mine will happen soon.”
 With a smile on her lips and tears in her eyes she whispered, “Preparation is not a bad thing when you are trying to get into heaven.”